petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-options.md

 ---
 # Adding Options

 In the first module, we created 3 products all having a single SKU.
 SKU stands for Stock Keeping Unit.
 Oftentimes, there may be products that have multiple SKUs.
-For instance, a product that comes in different quantities.
-In this lesson, you’ll learn how to edit an existing product and add multiple SKUs to it using options.
+For instance, a product that has different quantities.
+In this lesson, you’ll learn how to edit an existing product and add multiple SKUs using options.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Options*.